frenkxs/open-brussels/README.md

 Having inspected the outcome of the exploration phase, I created a dictionary of fixes for streets and cities and passed it as argument to the fix_osm function (the dictionaries are in `cleaning_brussels.ipynb`).

-#### Post codes
+#### Postcodes
-A post code in Belgium has four digits, (eg: 1130).
+A postcode in Belgium has four digits, (eg: 1130).
 The notation of postcodes is relatively consistent, with only a few problems:
 ```xml
 <tag k = "addr:post_code" v = "B 1040">
 <tag k = "addr:post_code" v = "3120 Tremelo">